Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + 7878 SOAP - (OPTIONAL) Soap interface
 + 3443 Remote Access (OPTIONAL) - Remote Console Access (using PUTTY this needs a RAW connection)
 + 80 HTTP - (OPTIONAL) if you decide to use the GM Commands Script provided or if you have a web-page you want on your server
++ 3306 MySQL - (OPTIONAL) if you want to manage your MySQL or MariaSQL with a remote host

 Also for this tutorial i will be using the MASTER branch when i git clone if you would like to specifically choose the branch to clone i would suggest reading a bit of documentation about choosing branches on github before we get started.